Postage stamps and postal history of Liechtenstein

 This is a survey of the postage stamps and postal history of Liechtenstein.

 The Principality of Liechtenstein is a doubly landlocked Alpine microstate in Western Europe, bordered by Switzerland to the west and south and by Austria to the east.
 Its area is just over 160 km2, and it has an estimated population of 37,000.
 Its capital is Vaduz and the biggest town is Schaan.

 The postal history of the principality pre-dates introduction of the first postage stamps in 1850.
 The principality was obliged to use Austrian stamps until 1912 when the first Liechtenstein issues were produced, although these were still issued under Austrian direction.
 Following the collapse of Habsburg Austria in 1918, Liechtenstein secured postal independence and began issuing its own stamps from July 1920.

 Postal history

 Liechtenstein is known to have been on the mail route from Milan to Lindau in the 15th century as two postal stations were established at Balzers and Schaan.
 The Austro-Hungarian Empire established its state post in 1770 and, in 1819, it opened a collecting office in Balzers.
-This closed two years later because it couldn't compete with the Milan route but, in 1827, the Austrians reopened it.
+This closed two years later because it could not compete with the Milan route but, in 1827, the Austrians reopened it.
 A second Austrian office was opened at Vaduz in 1845.

 The first Austro-Hungarian stamps were issued on 1 June 1850 and were immediately valid for use in Liechtenstein.
 Additional post offices opened at Nendeln in 1864, at Schaan in 1872, at Triersena in 1890 and at Eschen in 1912.
 The Nendeln office closed in 1912.
 Austrian stamps were valid in Liechtenstein until 31 January 1921.